MasteryEducation/SecuritiesExamsMastery.ca/content/csc/20/3/index.md

 - [ ] An annual notice filed with the Ontario Limited Partnerships Act.
 - [ ] No documentation is required for retail distribution.

-> **Explanation:** Alternative mutual funds offered to retail investors in Canada must comply with National Instrument 81-101 (for the simplified prospectus) and NI 81-102 (for investment rules and restrictions).
+> **Explanation:**( Alternative mutual funds offered to retail investors in Canada must comply with National Instrument 81-101 (for the simplified prospectus) and NI 81-102 (for investment rules and restrictions).)

----

 ### Which statement best describes a typical private equity investment structure?